kubevious/kubevious/README.md

 Changes are validated by piping manifests YAML and can be easily integrated into the CI/CD pipeline testing stage.
 Remember that Kubevious should be deployed in the cluster.

+Learn more about Kubevious Guard in this [blog post](https://kubevious.io/blog/post/kubevious-guard-kubernetes-validation-enforcer).

 ```sh
 $ cat manifests.yaml | sh <(curl -sfL https://run.kubevious.io/validate.sh)
 $ kubectl apply -f manifests.yaml